-Daily Perplexity scout across seven topic queries — IRS & Treasury guidance, federal tax legislation, FinCEN advisories, OFAC designations, SEC rules, state estate-tax changes, and significant Tax Court opinions.
+Daily scout across seven topic queries — IRS & Treasury guidance, federal tax legislation, FinCEN advisories, OFAC designations, SEC rules, state estate-tax changes, and significant Tax Court opinions.
 Default view shows the last 14 days, unreviewed first.

 12 unreviewed · 18 total